haraka/Haraka/docs/plugins/note.md

 #### note\_collate

-A note must be passed in.
+A connection must be passed in.

-    var summary = this.note_collate(connection.notes.my_plugin);
+    var summary = this.note_collate({conn: connection});

-Formats the contents of the note object, saves them to the 'human' note property and returns them.
-This method is called internally by *note* after each update.
+Formats the contents of the note object and returns them.
+This function is called internally by *note* after each update.

 ## Where is the note stored?